raspberrypilearning/safeguarding-module/en/step_6.md

 ### Types of abuse: neglect

-Neglect can be defined in terms of an omission, where a child suffers significant harm or impairment of development by being deprived of food, clothing, warmth, hygiene, intellectual stimulation, supervision and safety, attachment to and affection from adults, and/or medical care.
+Neglect can be defined in terms of an omission, where a young person suffers significant harm or impairment of development by being deprived of food, clothing, warmth, hygiene, intellectual stimulation, supervision and safety, attachment to and affection from adults, and/or medical care.

 [Further resources and definition from the NSPCC (UK)](https://www.nspcc.org.uk/what-is-child-abuse/types-of-abuse/neglect/){:target='_blank'}

 ### Types of abuse: physical abuse

-Physical abuse of a child is that which results in actual or potential physical harm from an interaction, or lack of interaction, which is reasonably within the control of a parent or person in a position of responsibility, power, or trust.
+Physical abuse of a young person is that which results in actual or potential physical harm from an interaction, or lack of interaction, which is reasonably within the control of a parent or person in a position of responsibility, power, or trust.
 There may be single or repeated incidents.

 Physical abuse can involve: